WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 What are the security concerns for WordPress?

 WordPress is a popular target for hackers.
 Security issues can arise from outdated plugins or themes.
-Users need to implement strong security measures to protect their sites effectively.
+Users must implement robust security measures to protect their sites effectively.

 How does the learning curve compare between the two platforms?

-WordPress has a steeper learning curve due to its extensive features and options, which can overwhelm new users.
+WordPress has a steeper learning curve due to its extensive features and options, which can be overwhelming for new users.
 Grav CMS can be easier to learn, though users must familiarize themselves with Markdown for content management.

 Can I create an online store with Grav CMS?